eagle-io/docs/source/advanced/historic/aggregates.rst

 The Interpolated algorithm calculates a value that is:

 	- Equal to or higher than the last raw historic value before the start of the sample.
 For the purposes of this section, we will refer to the last raw historic value before the start of the sample as the ‘last pre-sample’ historic value.
 	- Equal to or lower than the next raw historic value after the ‘last pre-sample’ historic value.
 The ‘next’ value may be in the sample or could be after the sample.
-If there is no ‘next’ raw historic value, the interpolated value will be exactly the same as the ‘last pre-sample’ value
+If there is no ‘next’ raw historic value, the interpolated value will be exactly the same as the ‘last pre-sample’ value.

 AVERAGE